-If you decide to move forward with rollout, you will have to decide on a phased rollout which is a gradual rollout to groups of branches, determined either by geography or other factors; or a total rollout, where you roll out to all remaining branches at the same time.
+If you decide to move forward with roll-out, you will have to decide on a phased roll-out, which is a gradual roll-out to groups of branches, determined either by geography or other factors; or a total roll-out, where you roll out to all remaining branches at the same time.

-To decide whether a phased or total rollout is more appropriate for your financial institution, consider the following factors.
+To decide whether a phased or total roll-out is more appropriate for your financial institution, consider the following factors.

 - Total number of branches

 - Distance of branches to head office

-- · Staff capacity for training and monitoring
+- Staff capacity for training and monitoring

 - Competitiveness of market

 - Data collection and reporting capacity

 - Financial education partnership opportunities, if applicable

 - Budget

-Overall, WWB recommends a phased rollout for most financial institutions.
-The focus of any rollout should be on success a careful, unrushed rollout allows for continued learnings and adjustments.
-Additionally, a total rollout requires significant up-front investment and staff capacity, which most financial institutions cannot and should not undertake at this stage.
+TIP Overall, Women's World Banking recommends a phased roll-out for most financial institutions.
+The focus of any roll-out should be on success a careful, unrushed roll-out allows for continued learnings and adjustments.
+Additionally, a total roll-out requires significant up-front investment and staff capacity, which most financial institutions cannot and should not undertake at this stage.

-Continue pilot
+Q Continue pilot

-If the pilot did not achieve the desired results but you are confident that you can improve them with modifications, it might be beneficial to spend more time in the pilot stage with the selected pilot branches in order to ensure an eventually successful rollout.
+If the pilot did not achieve the desired results, but you are confident that you can improve them with modifications, it might be beneficial to spend more time in the pilot stage with the selected pilot branches in order to ensure an eventually successful roll-out.
 You should revisit your pilot implementation action plan.
 Taking the time and effort to get a program right in the pilot stage, especially one as complex as youth savings, is almost always preferable to rushing something to market and then having to make significant changes to products once they are rolled out across all branches.